 Manufacturing is complicated, there’s no way around that.
-It’s the complexity in processes, materials, components and supply chains that drive much of the variability in quality, and have dramatic impacts on productivity, and it’s the resulting drain on profitability that incentivizes manufacturers to revolutionize their factories.
+It’s the complexity in processes, materials, components, and supply chains that drive much of the variability in quality.
+Ultimately, this variability will have dramatic impacts on productivity, and it’s the resulting drain on profitability that incentivizes manufacturers to revolutionize their factories.

 They acknowledge that the little data they do collect will just end up in a cabinet somewhere, never to be seen again.
 The real question here is why.
 Why would this be acceptable?
 At the highest level, it’s simply leadership.
-These organizations needs leadership that sees the potential of the team and the operation.
-A leader that truly understands that doing nothing is a decision in and of itself, and that it’s the wrong decision if you want to be competitive in the decades to come.
+These organizations need leadership that sees the potential of the team and the operation.
+A leader that truly understands that doing nothing is a decision in and of itself and that it’s the wrong decision if you want to be competitive in the decades to come.

 That’s not to say the rest is easy, only that having the right people in place to see beyond these 4 big barriers is critical and for so many companies proves to be too difficult.
 For these companies, they’ll continue to plug away, trying to make small incremental improvements, grabbing that low hanging fruit while the truly transformative companies reach the ripest fruit at the top of the tree.

 Read next: How to Implement Agile Best Practices